conda/conda-build/docs/source/resources/define-metadata.rst

 specification.
 See :ref:`build-version-spec`.

+.. _requirements-build:

 Build
 -----

 Tools required to build the package.
-These packages are run on the build system and include things such as revision control systems (Git, SVN) make tools (GNU make, Autotool, CMake) and compilers (real cross, pseudo-cross, or native when not cross-compiling), and any source pre-processors.
+These packages are run on the build system and include things such as revision control systems (Git, SVN) make tools (GNU make, Autotool, CMake), compilers (real cross, pseudo-cross, or native when not mpiling), any source pre-processors, and possibly Perl or Python (for running scripts, not for installing software).

 Packages which provide "sysroot" files, like the ``CDT`` packages (see below) also belong in the build section.